YinJC/uk-tex-faq/FAQ-whatbst.md

----
-layout: page
-title: Choosing a bibliography style
+# Choosing a bibliography style
----

 A large proportion of people are satisfied with one of Patashnik's original ''standard'' styles, [`plain`](http://ctan.org/pkg/plain), [`unsrt`](http://ctan.org/pkg/unsrt),